 It isn’t hard to do at all!
-Just throw the nuts on a cookie sheet, bake in a 350 degree oven for 5 to 10 minutes to toast them.
+Just throw the nuts on a cookie sheet, and bake them in a 350-degree oven for 5 to 10 minutes to toast them.
 You will start to smell them a bit and they will get shiny with oil.
 Then, take them out of the oven, dump them on a clean hand towel and rub them really firmly.
 The skins will rub off and you will be left with toasted hazelnuts.

 What is marzipan?